 It’s about consistency.

-Or, as Chris Hague says in his Swim ReBoot, it’s about doing something.
+Or, as Chris Hague says, it’s about doing something.

-So a plan is absolutely essential.
+So, a plan is essential.
 Psychologically speaking, having a regular routine (plan) is good for motivation.

 2. Choose clothing and equipment that are comfortable